Skip to main content

 - Your merit scholarship, if you received one from Quinnipiac Law Admissions.

-- The federal unsubsidized loan of $50,000 (the maximum you are allowed to borrow on this type of loan per year).
-Loans for part-time students will be prorated and we are waiting for information from the Department of Education on this.
+- The federal unsubsidized loan of no more than $50,000 (the maximum you are allowed to borrow on this type of loan per year).
+As noted above, your loan amount may be less if it is reduced for being less-than-full-time, reaching the cost of attendance, or reaching your personal borrowing limits.

-If you want to do additional borrowing you can work with our office to obtain a private loan.
+If you need to do additional borrowing and still have room in your budget (the cost of attendance), you can work with our office to obtain a private loan.

 Access Lex Institute logo